richardforth/macrobuddy/README.md

 # Testing Macros can cause undefined behaviour / data loss

-If you mis-time an action, it is possibel that undefined behaviour can occur, including data loss.
+If you mis-time an action, it is possible that undefined behaviour can occur, including data loss.

 I am not going to be held liable for your mistakes in programming your macros.